 We are entering the second half of Lent.
 As we approach the commemoration of Jesus’ crucifixion, let us meditate on Our Lady’s fifth sorrow: Christ’s death on the cross.

 What must Mary have felt in these hours, in which she united her sufferings to those of her Son?
-What horrible pangs of grief stabbed her heart at the moment of His death.
-After He died, what fierce sword of sorrow pierced her heart as the lance pierced Jesus’ sacred Heart.
+What horrible pangs of grief stabbed her heart at the moment of His death!
+After He died, and His side was pierced with a lance, what a fierce sword of sorrow pierced her own heart!
 There are no words to describe the intense and excruciating suffering she underwent for love of her Son.